 When you connect the range to the SmartHQ app on your mobile device, you can control the oven settings remotely and even take advantage of cooking programs for specific foods.
 Lights around the knobs add a luxurious touch, letting you change the intensity or the color of the illumination through the app as well.
 Unlike previous versions of the Monogram, this range does not have a self cleaning oven, but rather a steam clean function.
 At more than $6,000, the ZDP366NTSS is a sizable investment, although it's well priced for this caliber of range.
 You can also get a version with four burners and either a grill or a griddle.

 When to replace a gas range

-Most brands offer a one-year warranty on gas ranges, but the National Association of Home Builders says you can expect yours to last about 13 years.
-So we don’t recommend buying an extended warranty, since repairs within that lifetime are often less than the cost of the warranty itself.
+Generally, most brands will offer a one year warranty on gas ranges, however the National Association of Home Builders says your range should last around 13 years.
+Because of this, we don’t recommend buying an extended warranty — repairs over the range’s life tend to cost less than the extended warranty itself.

 Check out more of our appliance coverage:

 Best refrigerators | Best electric ranges | Best dishwashers | Best washing machines | Best clothes dryers| Best vacuum cleaners | Best microwaves | Best grills | Best bread machines | Best blenders | Best stand mixers | Best coffee makers | Best espresso machines | Best food processors | Best juicers | Best air fryers | Best Cuisinart coffee makers | Best patio heaters | Best solar lights | Best coolers | Best inflatable hot tubs